-Welcome to the InvestFourMore cash flow calculator.
-This calculator does not just figure your monthly cash flow based on your mortgage payments and rent; it figures your real cash flow.
+This calculator figures your real cash flow.
 It uses mortgage payments, taxes, insurance, property management, maintenance, and vacancy factors.
 Not only does it allow you to enter your maintenance and vacancies into the calculator, but it also gives you a table with suggested values based on the age and condition of the home.

 The calculator provides three categories for condition based on homes being in ready to rent condition.
 This calculator will give you a great idea of what the actual cash flow will be on your property.

-The video below shows you how to use the calculator or you can scroll down to get to the calculator now.
+The video below shows you how to use the calculator:

 Instructions for the calculator